modusdatascience/sklearn2code/README.md

 ### License ###

-Sklearn2Code is under the BSD 3-Clause license.
+Sklearn2Code is under the MIT license.